I have 13 tattoos as well as several piercings, and I think they're all pretty cool.

 When Jake died, our other dog (a character of a pug named Max) was still young and spry.
 But of course, inevitably, after living a long, happy 15 years, Max's time came, too.
 Just a few days after his 15th birthday, the vet was kind enough to make a house call and put Max to sleep in the comfort of our own home.

 It's amazing how animals come so easily into our lives and seamlessly become members of our family.
 Their devotion never wavers, their love is unconditional, and they're always happy to see you.
 Is it any surprise that many people refer to their pets as their children?
 When Jake died, we made my father a framed photo collage documenting the 11 years he spent with us.
 My dad (a construction worker who never really shows emotion) cried when he saw it.
 The collage hangs prominently in my parents' living room.
 We also have a plaque celebrating Max's life which sits nearby.

 There are many ways to memorialize the loss of a beloved pet.
 I had a friend who got her precious dachshund stuffed by a taxidermist after he was tragically hit by a car.
 He lived on her dresser.
-Some people prefer to get a tattoo honoring their deceased cat or dog, the same way you would get a tattoo of a cross or someone's name along with date of birth and date of death.
+Some people prefer to get a tattoo honoring their deceased cat or dog, the same way you would get a tattoo of a cross or someone's name along with their date of birth and date of death.
 You can find a ton of different and creative ways to ink a pet memorial tattoo.

 Pet Portrait Tattoos